saisiddu/saisiddu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Sai Nudurupati.
-I am a Ph.D. candidate in the department of Civil & Environmental Engineering, University of Washington, Seattle.
+I am a Ph.D. candidate in the Department of Civil & Environmental Engineering, University of Washington, Seattle.
 I am an Ecohydrologist, with a background in Mechanical Engineering.
 I am currently a member of [Watershed Dynamics lab](http://www.uwwatersheddynamics.com/).